douglastgordon/SortingAlgorithms/README.md

 Average: n log n
 Worst: n log n

 Merge sort divides an array into sorted arrays, and then uses a helper function which merges two adjacent sorted arrays.
 The initial run-through divides the array into one element long arrays - as these are known to be sorted.

+###Insertion sort

+Best: n
+Average: n^2
+Worst: n^2

+Insertion sort forms a sorted array from left to right.
+One by one, insertion sort takes the next element to the right and shifts it leftward until it is larger than the element next to it.